younata/younata.github.io/_posts/2016-11-08-concourse-mac-worker.md

 tags: ios, concourse, ci
 ---

+Update 2019-05-11: For quite some time now, using houdini directly hasn't been recommended.
+Use `concourse worker` will still do the right thing.

 Setting up a macOS worker with Concourse is interesting.
 Because of licensing issues (as I understand it), you can't just provisioning a mac box on AWS to be a worker, you need to use your own hardware.
 For that, there does exist a process to configure your Concourse installation to accept external workers (which your mac would be).

 I recommend purchasing a separate mac to be a worker (if you don't already have an extra mac to use).
 Given the [current state of the mac lineup](http://buyersguide.macrumors.com/#Mac) (as of November 2016), I would recommend buying secondhand macs.
 The point is to not use someone's workstation as your worker.